Relationship Disclosure Document

 What are LDIC’s fees?

-If units of an LDIC fund have been purchased for your managed account the account will not be charged a management fee on this investment.
-LDIC Inc. does not include the value of LDIC funds you own in the calculation of your account management fee.
+If your managed account includes units of an LDIC fund, no management fee will be charged on that portion of the portfolio.
+The value of LDIC funds held in your account is excluded from the calculation of your account management fee.

-The fund administration costs and managements fees, when expressed as a percent of the fund’s total assets are referred to as the management expense ratio.
-The most recent published management expense ratios for the LDIC mutual funds can be obtained from SEDAR, theglobeandmail.com, funddata.com, or call LDIC Inc. 416-362-4141.
+The total fund administration and management fees, expressed as a percentage of the fund’s total assets, are referred to as the Management Expense Ratio (MER).
+The most recent published MERs for LDIC mutual funds are available through sources such as SEDAR+, The Globe and Mail, Fundata.com, or by contacting LDIC Inc. directly at 416-362-4141.

 Account Reporting